germanfgv/firecrest-v2/docs/setup/arch/README.md

 ### (4) Health checks

-Periodically FirecREST will [check](./health_checks/README.md) that the underlying infrastructure works as expected.
+Periodically FirecREST will [check](./health_checks/README.md) that the underlying services are healthy.